ashishkpoudel/blog2/input/posts/Why-you-dont-need-microservices.md

 Sad but true.

-Personally, I'm a big fan of microservices(mS), but most people are missing the point: the value of mS lie in proper design, while the whole recipe is more of an implementation detail.
+Personally, I'm a big fan of microservices(mS), but most people are missing the point: the value of mS lies in proper design, while the whole recipe is more of an implementation detail.
 But guess what?
 Proper design is required anyway, going distributed doesn't guarantee a _good design_.
 It guarantees, though, more complexity and higher costs.

 That's one myth that needs busting: going distributed in any form (mS, 'old' SOA, serverless) doesn't automatically mean maintainability and scalability i.e good design, while using a monolith shouldn't automatically imply bad design.
 Sure, a monolith has its limits, but with a well designed app you can extract easily the relevant parts that needs to scale and make them microservices.